 Coffee Shops

-Perhaps the most used option by freelancers and entrepreneurs everywhere, coffee shops offer you the chance to get your caffeine fix and get WiFi access.
+The most used option by freelancers and entrepreneurs everywhere, coffee shops offer you the chance to get your caffeine fix and get WiFi access.
+When tele-commuters are surveyed, they report coffee shops are their secondary work location.
+Their location is their home.

-You’ll be well-fuelled and productive in a coffee shop, especially if you choose one that’s a hot spot for remote workers so you’ll be inspired by others who are doing the same thing as you.
+Why are coffee shops so popular among telecommuters?
+Because, they know they will be well-fueled and productive in a coffee shop, especially if you choose one that’s a hot spot for remote workers so you’ll be inspired by others who are doing the same thing as you.

 The only cost associated with working out of a coffee shop is the coffee and perhaps lunch, but you were going to get that anyway.